Unity-Technologies/com.unity.multiplayer.docs/docs/basics/object-spawning.md

 [Learn more about Netcode Scene Management here](scenemanagement/scene-management-overview.md)

-:::caution You might find it useful to add a `GameObject` property in a `NetworkBehaviour` derived component that you use to assign a network prefab instance for dynamically spawning.
+:::caution You might find it useful to add a `GameObject` property in a `NetworkBehaviour`-derived component to use when assigning a network prefab instance for dynamically spawning.
 You need to make sure to instantiate a new instance **prior** to spawning.
 If you attempt to just spawn the actual network prefab instance it can result in unexpected results.
 :::

 ### Taking Prefab Overrides Into Consideration
-Sometimes you might want to make a simpler prefab instance to be spawned on server version the override for clients.
+Sometimes, you might want to make a simpler prefab instance to be spawned on server version the override for clients.
 You should take this into consideration when dynamically spawning a network prefab.
-If you are running as a host, you want the override to spawn since a host is both a server and a client.
-However, if you also want to have the ability to run as a dedicated server you might want to spawn the source network prefab.
+If you're running as a host, you want the override to spawn since a host is both a server and a client.
+However, if you also want to have the ability to run as a dedicated server, you might want to spawn the source network prefab.

-**_There are two ways you can accomplish this:_**
+There are two ways you can accomplish this, as explained below.

 #### Get The Network Prefab Override First
-This option provides you with the over-all view of getting the network prefab override, instantiating it, and then spawning it.
+This option provides you with the overall view of getting the network prefab override, instantiating it, and then spawning it.

 ```csharp
 var instance = Instantiate(NetworkManager.GetNetworkPrefabOverride(myPrefab));
 var instanceNetworkObject = instance.GetComponent<NetworkObject>();
 instanceNetworkObject.Spawn();
 ```
- In the above script, you can see that we get the prefab override using the `NetworkManager.GetNetworkPrefabOverride` method, we then create an instance of the network prefab override, and finally we spawn the network prefab override instance's `NetworkObject`.
-Of course, this is a bit of code to write in order to just "spawn something".
+In the above script, we get the prefab override using the `NetworkManager.GetNetworkPrefabOverride` method.
+Then we then create an instance of the network prefab override, and finally we spawn the network prefab override instance's `NetworkObject`.

 #### Using InstantiateAndSpawn
 The second option you have is to leverage from the `NetworkSpawnManager.InstantiateAndSpawn` method that handles dealing with whether to spawn an override or not for you.
 The below script was written as if was being invoked within a `NetworkBehaviour`.